Save a data file and an R script in the same directory. Set working

 each row in that column.
 Let put it the calculated values in

-z_kno_m
+z_kno_m variable.

-for z-scores; kno
+z for z-scores; kno for knowledge;

-for manual calculation.
+and m for manual calculation.

 solar_data$z_kno_m <- (solar_data$knowledge - mean(solar_data$knowledge))/sd(solar_data$knowledge)